sancharidan/Neural_ExpertFinder/README.md

 - Model Training (fine-tuning) can be done in the [NEF - SciBERT Finetuning.ipynb](https://github.com/sancharidan/Neural_ExpertFinder/blob/master/NEF%20-%20SciBERT%20Finetuning.ipynb) notebook.
 The model input, model type and model parameters can be set in the notebook prior to fine-tuning.
 Support for Cuda and GPU is also built-in.

 ### Streamlit Demo App
+The repository for the demo app for SCIS Data and Model (as of February 2022) can be found [here](https://github.com/sancharidan/NEF_Streamlit_Demo).